 Planning a Visit

 Via Corsico 12 is accessible from Porta Genova FS station on the metro green line, placing it within direct reach of central Milan without requiring a taxi from the Duomo zone.
 For the bar-bistrot format to work on its own terms, arriving with time rather than a schedule matters: the format rewards guests who order a drink, consider the food, and let the evening extend rather than those arriving with a hard out.
-Reservations policy and operating hours are leading confirmed directly with the venue, as the information available at time of writing does not include those details.
-For a full picture of Milan's bar and restaurant scene across neighbourhoods, our full Milan restaurants guide maps the city's hospitality by district and category.
+Reservations are recommended, and the bar is open Tue to Sat from 6 PM to 2 AM and Sun from 5 PM to 1 AM, with Mondays closed.
+For a full picture of Milan's bar and restaurant scene across neighbourhoods,

 Just the Basics